Jama'at Nusrat al-Islam wal-Muslimin: Activity

-From 2017 to 2023, JNIM was responsible for more than half of violent events across the Sahel region, notably due to increased capabilities in using roadside bombs, mortars, landmines and rockets.
+From 2017 to 2023, JNIM was responsible for more than half of all violent events across the Sahel region, notably due to increased capabilities in using roadside bombs, mortars, landmines and rockets.
 It had its most violent interactions with Burkina Faso's military (1,762 times) and the Malian army (945 times).
 It also targets volunteer fighting groups as well as communities it considers sympathetic to the state.